 C) Measuring water displacement

-D) Covering a bowl of water with plastic wrap in a sunny spot
+D) Covering a bowl of water with plastic wrap in a sunny spot - What is an experiment that explores the properties of different materials?

 A) Adding salt to water